 If you’re planning on running an ultra-marathon, it goes without saying you need to factor in lots of time for preparation.
+You must start right away in formulating your 12 week marathon training plan and see to it that you stick to it, day in and day out.
 As the saying goes, fail to prepare, prepare to fail, so knowing the right tips and techniques can help enormously.
 If you struggle on your first training run, it’s understandable that the possibility of you running an ultra may feel next to impossible, therefore, here are five tips for the first-time ultra-marathon runner.

 Depending on where the ultra-marathon takes place, there will be a range of conditions that you need to prepare for.
 If you’re going for a hard mountain race, you should run upstairs as often as possible, which can be incredibly useful for elevation gain.
 As an ultra-marathon is longer than your traditional one, getting in as much training and practice as you can beforehand is key.
 Make sure to check out the elevation profile of the marathon and try to mimic it as much as you can in your training regime.
 It’s only natural that you will want to run for as long as possible.
 VitaMonk curated the research on what sort of factors you need to consider helping you run longer without getting tired.
 Read their blog for some useful information.